kir-dev/pek-infinity/.github/copilot/Memory-Bank/architecture/01-auth-system.md

    - If yes, call service; if no, return 403

 5. BFF combines responses
-   - Collects results: [success from enterprise-acme, 403 from enterprise-conference]
+   - Collects results: [success from worker-acme, 403 from worker-conference]
    - Returns first successful result (or error if all fail)

 6. Frontend receives response